MicrosoftDocs/windows-dev-docs/hub/dev-home/environments.md

 <!-- - A [Windows Sandbox](/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-overview)
 - A [Windows Subsystem for Linux (WSL) distribution](/windows/wsl/install) -->

-**Dev Home Environments** can help you to centralize your interactions with these virtual or cloud environments in a single place.
+**Environments in Dev Home** can help you to centralize your interactions with these virtual or cloud environments in a single place.

 - Create and configure virtual environments associated with GitHub repositories, apps, and packages.
 - Perform quick actions such as launch, snapshot, start, stop, or pinning environments to Windows Start menu or taskbar.